pawelad/pymonzo/README.md

 It creates a layer of abstraction and returns Python objects instead of just passing the received JSONs.
 It also deals with authentication and allows using either an access token or fully authenticate via OAuth 2 that's a PITA to set up but is then automatically refreshed in the background.
+Yeah, you read it correctly - no more manual changing of the access token every couple if hours.
+High five!

 ## Installation
 From PyPI: